Mission 10 · Stage 1

 }

-allOff() and allOn() use loops so we do not write ten digitalWrite lines by hand.
+allOff() and allOn() use loops to switch all ten lights at once, so we don't write ten lines by hand.

 void setup() {